shaefelinger/codepedia/src/JS/loops.md

 ## Do...While Statement

-- says to do a task once and then keep doing it until a specified condition is no longer met.
+- to do a task once and then keep doing it until a specified condition is no longer met.
 - will run at least once whether or not the condition evaluates to true

 ```js